 Criteria which affect property values are numerous.
 Proximity to important buildings, topographic features, view, physical and legal status are some of the internal and external determinants of the property value.
-Broadly, these factors can be classified as spatial, physical, and legal (Mete et al. 2022, Bünyan Ünel and Yalpir 2019, Wyatt 2013, Yomralioglu 1993).
+Broadly, these factors can be classified as spatial, physical, and legal (Yomralioglu 1993; Wyatt 2013; Bünyan Ünel and Yalpir 2019; Mete, Guler, and Yomralioglu 2022).

 Determination of valuation criteria is one of the important steps of the valuation process.
 In addition to PPD-EPC data attributes, several locational factors that may affect the property value are included in this study.
-In order to carry out proximity, terrain, and visibility analysis for spatial criteria, Ordnance Survey, OpenStreetMap, and European Environment Agency (EEA) Copernicus Land Monitoring Service open data sources are used (Table A6).
+In order to carry out proximity, terrain, and visibility analysis for spatial criteria, Ordnance Survey, OpenStreetMap, and European Environment Agency (EEA) Copernicus Land Monitoring Service open data sources are used (Table A3).